tonygustafsson/akashic-cms/README.md

 It would then get ./data/persons.json and get the name and age from this file.

+## Links

+To be able to link to a specific page, no matter the domain or URL we can use [link: start] to get ./pages/start.php or [link: path/subpath/test] to get the url to ./pages/path/subpath/test.php.

 ## Settings

 Edit global settings in ./settings.php.